If you’ve read some of my previous posts on intermittent fasting, you know why it works so well for getting a ripped physique.

-But, recently I’ve learned that some of you who’s been through my free 5 step video course, struggles with hunger and weird feelings during the fasted window.
+But, recently I’ve learned that some of you who’s been through my free guide: “How to Build The Hollywood Actor Type Physique”, struggles with hunger and weird feelings during the fasted window.
 And to be honest, this is completely normal, especially in the beginning of using IF.

 Luckily though, this is an easy fix!

 So, make sure you read to the end of this post to find out why some people feel bad when getting started with IF, and learn the 8 intermittent fasting tricks that’ll make your fast feel like a breeze.